ddnexus/pagy/docs/extras/headers.md

 ### pagy_headers_hash(pagy)

-This method generates a hash structure of the headers, useful if you want to include some meta-data within your json.
+This method generates a hash structure of the headers, useful only if you want to include the headers as metadata within your JSON.
 For example:

 ```ruby
 render json: records.as_json.merge!(meta: {pagination: pagy_headers_hash(pagy)})
 ```

+**Notice**: If you need a more complete set of metadata (e.g. if you use some javascript frontend) see the [metadata extra](metadata.md).